tapl-org/tapl/doc/faq.md

    Exceptions.
 See /LICENSE for license information.
    SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception ?>

-XXX: Review docs before publishing the blog.

-### Why type is an expression?
-because typeof operator returns expression
-### Why we need complete type check before substitution?
-The type of any expression (even for locks) can be universe.
-To prevent this $(\lambda x{:}\star. x\ 2{:}Nat)\ 3{:}Nat{:}*$
-### What if we design term wrapped by type, and that type plays as term.
-For example: \x:Nat.x:x:* == (\x. x:x):(_:Nat.*)
-In this case, we could not separate types from terms, and could not run types fully before running terms.

 ### What is the backend of TAPL?
-Currently, Python's AST is used as the backend.
-However, in the near future, Tapl will introduce its own AST/IR/Language as the backend.
-The new backend will be purely untyped and will be used solely for defining the computation.
-The new backend can be converted to other backends, such as LLVM IR, JVM bytecode, Javascript, or it can run on its own interpreter.
-As a result, Tapl serves solely as a type introducer.
+TAPL currently uses Python's AST as its backend.
+Soon, TAPL will introduce its own untyped AST/IR that focuses purely on computation.
+This backend can be compiled to LLVM IR, JVM bytecode, JavaScript, or executed by its own interpreter.
+TAPL itself will serve as the syntax and type system layer on top of this backend.

 ### Why does TAPL add an underscore suffix (`_`) to generated class names?
 In TAPL, a class and an instance of that class are treated as two distinct, but related, first-class types This distinction is important because